txt/se17/doc/50effort.md

 (Aside, do you buy that assumption?)

-The standard distance function comes from David Aha, 1991[^aha] and it uses a Euclidean measure.
+The standard distance function comes from David Aha, 1991 and it uses a Euclidean measure.
 Given to rows X and Y then the distance between the "_N_"  _independent variables_ is

      d(x,y) = sqrt(sum( (x<sub>i - y<sub>i)<sup>2</sup )) / sqrt(N)

-[^aha]: D.Aha, D. Kibler, and M. Albert, 1991, "Instance-Based Learning Algorithm", Machine
+-  D.Aha, D. Kibler, and M. Albert, 1991,
+"Instance-Based Learning Algorithm", Machine
 Learning} 6:37-66.